sowndappan5/medical/README.md

 # Medical Website Prototype

 Welcome to the Hospital Network Website Prototype repository!
 This project aims to create a prototype for a medical website that connects multiple hospitals together.
-The prototype provides a glimpse into the potential functionalities and features of such a platform.
+The prototype provides a glimpse into the potential functionalities and features of such platform.

 ## Table of Contents
 - [Introduction](#introduction)